AliAkbar3575/AliAkbar3575/README.md

 👨‍💻 About Me
 - 🔭 I’m currently involved in **several research projects**-
   1. Deep Learning-based End-to-End Bacterial Segmentation and Detection from Microscopy Images using Vision Transformers (ViTs).
+  2. I'm involved in another project where our objective is to develop a chatbot-like framework for leaf disease analysis using vision language model (VLM), where different questions can be asked based on leaf disease images.
-  2. Integrating Gut Microbiome Taxonomic Profiles with Supervised Machine Learning for IBS (Irritable Bowel Syndrome) Diagnosis.
+  3. Integrating Gut Microbiome Taxonomic Profiles with Supervised Machine Learning for IBS (Irritable Bowel Syndrome) Diagnosis.
-  3. Improving the Quality of Power Supply to Industrial Clusters around Dhaka City by using a variety of statistical parameters.
+  4. Improving the Quality of Power Supply to Industrial Clusters around Dhaka City by using a variety of statistical parameters.

 - 🌱 Learning **PyTorch & Advanced Image Processing Techniques**
 - 📫 How to reach me: **aliakbar357589@gmail.com**